AdobeDocs/campaign-classic.en/help/platform/using/privacy-request-management.md

 Since the access to the Data Subject's data file is restricted, the web page anonymous access must be disabled.
 Only operator with the **[!UICONTROL Privacy Data Right]** named right can log on to the page and download the data.

-#### Using the API {#using-the-api}
+## Automatic Privacy request process {#automatic-privacy-request-api}

-Adobe Campaign provides an API which allows you to setup an automatic Privacy request process.
+Adobe Campaign provides an **API** which allows you to setup an automatic Privacy request process.

-With the API, the general Privacy process is the same as using the interface.
+With the API, the general Privacy process is the same as [using the interface](#create-privacy-request-ui).
 The only difference is the creation of the Privacy request.
 Instead of creating the request in Adobe Campaign, a POST containing the request information is sent to Campaign.
 For every request, a new entry is added in the **[!UICONTROL Privacy Requests]** screen.
 The Privacy technical workflows then process the request, the same way as for a request added using the interface.

-If you're using the API to submit Privacy requests, we recommend that you leave the **[!UICONTROL 2-step process]** activated for the first Delete requests, in order to test the returned data.
+If you're using the API to submit Privacy requests, we recommend that you leave the **2-step process** activated for the first Delete requests, in order to test the returned data.
 When your tests are finished, you can deactivate the 2-step process so that the Delete request process can run automatically.

 The **[!UICONTROL CreateRequestByName]** JS API is defined as follows.

 >[!NOTE]
 >
->If you were using the **[!UICONTROL gdprRequest]** API, you can still use it but it is recommended to use the new **[!UICONTROL privacyRequest]** API.
+>If you were using the **gdprRequest** API, you can still use it but it is recommended to use the new **privacyRequest** API.

 >[!IMPORTANT]
 >